israelramosm/dotnet-services/README.md

 code -r ../TodoApi
 ```

+## Run the App

 Press Ctrl+F5 to run the app.
 In a browser, go to following URL: https://localhost:5001/WeatherForecast.